 We’ll let you in on a secret – this isn’t any old compost tutorial… this is an introduction to Bokashi composting.
 This Japanese approach to composting is roughly translated to mean “fermented, organic matter” or “shading off, gradation”.

-The key to this type of composting is that it involves an airtight container (which then makes it ideal for composting either inside or outside), with no stomach churning smells involved.
-This form of compost is ideal for everyday food wastage, and can accept fruit, veg, tea bags and even meat, eggs and dairy (with the exception of milk).
+The key to this type of composting is that it involves an airtight container (which then makes it ideal for composting either inside or outside), with no stomach-churning smells involved.
+This form of compost is ideal for everyday food wastage and can accept fruit, veg, tea bags, and even meat, eggs, and dairy (except milk).
 Here are the steps for creating your own Bokashi compost…

 1. Source an airtight bucket and create your first layer